harsath/cap-containers/readme.md

-# "Copy-And-Paste" ready pure C containers
+# Cap Containers
 ![macOS Actions Status](https://github.com/harsath/cap-containers/workflows/macOS/badge.svg) ![Linux Actions Status](https://github.com/harsath/cap-containers/workflows/Linux/badge.svg)

-Reimplementing containers in C every time is tedious, so I'm developing these pure C, copy-and-paste-ready containers.
+Reimplementing containers in C every time is tedious, so I'm developing these pure C, copy-and-paste-ready header-only containers.
 The source code is well-tested and provides easy-to-use C APIs for interacting with the containers.

 There are no external dependencies—simply copy the source of any container and paste it directly into your code.
 The header files are completely self-contained, so you only need to include what you use—nothing more.
 Thread-safe variants are also available.